Coach Jeff Schafer

 | COACH Jim Corbitt

-Coach Jim is in his second season as a coach with Team Southwest Ohio, though before that, he completed both the Virginia and Nashville 2012 seasons as a participant with the team.
+Coach Jim is in his fifth season as a coach with Team Southwest Ohio, though before that, he completed both the Virginia and Nashville 2012 seasons as a participant with the team.

-Team Challenge is truly a family affair for Jim - his wife, Stephanie, is a mentor for the Chicago 2013 team, and also completed the Nashville & Virginia seasons with the team in 2012.
-Their daughter, Ella, is the honoree for the Spring 2013 season as well.
+Team Challenge is truly a family affair for Jim - his wife, Stephanie, has also participated in multiple events with the team.
+Their daughter, Ella, was the honoree for the Summer 2013 season as well.

-Jim is looking forward to his second season coaching Team Challenge participants and hopes that new participants have the same great experience with Team Challenge as he has.
+Jim is looking forward to another season coaching Team Challenge participants and hopes that new participants have the same great experience with Team Challenge as he has.

 |COACH Mary Beth Osborne

-Coach Mary Beth is in her first season as a coach with team Southwest Ohio, but she has been involved for far longer.
+Coach Mary Beth is in her 4th season as a coach with team Southwest Ohio, but she has been involved for far longer.
 Mary Beth got her start with Team Challenge in 2009, when she completed the Las Vegas season as a participant.
-From there, she has served as a mentor for every season that has followed (8 total).
+From there, she served as a mentor for every season that has followed (8 total), until moving into coaching during the Summer 2013 season.
+Mary Beth also recently participated in races in Las Vegas and Napa as a teammate.

 As a Crohn's patient, Mary Beth understands the challenges that can come with training, especially for those who are new to running/walking long distances.
 She is happy to offer support and tips to those that need guidance in managing their disease in conjunction with an endurance event.

-Mary Beth is looking forward to her new role with team Southwest Ohio, and can't wait to see everyone cross the finish line!
+Mary Beth is looking forward to repeating her coaching role with team Southwest Ohio, and can't wait to see everyone cross the finish line!

 If you're planning on running or walking a summer half-marathon, the time to start training is NOW!
 The most important thing you'll need to get started is a good pair of training shoes, and the most important feature of a running or walking shoe is how it fits YOUR foot.
 Don't worry what the Olympic Champion wears, and don't think about what color the shoe is; the only things that matter are how the shoes fit on your feet and how they fit your personal biomechanics.
 (Of course if the shoes fit your personal biomechanical needs AND come in Team Challenge orange and blue, well that wouldn't be a bad thing!)